express-rate-limit/express-rate-limit/contributing.md

 - `source/memory-store.ts`: The default, built-in memory store for the rate limiter.

-#### `test/`
+#### `test/library/`

+- `test/library/helpers/create-server.ts`: Helper function to create an Express server and register the middleware passed to it.
-- `test/options-test.ts`: Ensures the library can parse options correctly.
+- `test/library/options-test.ts`: Ensures the library can parse options correctly.
-- `test/headers-test.ts`: Ensures that the middleware returns the correct headers.
+- `test/library/headers-test.ts`: Ensures that the middleware returns the correct headers.
-- `test/middleware-test.ts`: Ensures the middleware works correctly with in various different situations.
+- `test/library/middleware-test.ts`: Ensures the middleware works correctly with in various different situations.
-- `test/memory-store-test.ts`: Tests the default, built-in memory store.
+- `test/library/memory-store-test.ts`: Tests the default, built-in memory store.

+#### `test/external/`

+- `test/external/imports/*`: Ensures the library can be imported in several different environments (`js-cjs`, `js-esm`, `ts-cjs`, `ts-esm`).
+- `test/external/stores/*`: Ensures the library works with several external stores (`redis`, `mongo`, `memcached`, `precise`).
+- `test/external/run-all-tests`: Sets up and then runs all external tests.

 #### `config/`

-- `config/husky/pre-commit`: The bash script to run just before someone runs `git commit`
+- `config/husky/pre-commit`: The bash script to run just before someone runs `git commit`.
-- `config/typescript/*.json`: The TSC configurations for compiling to CJS, ESM and running tests.

 When adding a new feature/fixing a bug, please add/update the readme and changelog as well as add tests for the same.
 Also make sure your code has been